CPernet/metaprivBIDS/docs/index.rst

 Welcome to metaprivBIDS documentation!
 ======================================================

-This documentation provides an overview of the metaprivBIDS Graphical User Interface, including installation instructions, basic usage, and tutorial to get you started.
+This documentation provides an overview of the metaprivBIDS Graphical User Interface, including installation instructions, basic usage, and a tutorial to get you started.

-metaprivBIDS provides tool for data risk assessment, including methods:
+metaprivBIDS provides tools for data risk assessment, including methods:

 - K-anonymity [1]_
    - Searching each record in the dataset to see if they are indistinguishable from at least k − 1 other records with respect to a set of quasi-identifiers.

 - ℓ-diversity [2]_
    - Looking at the diversity of the sensitive attribute.
-A dataset satisfies l-diversity if each group of indistinguishable records has at least l diverse values for the sensitive attribute(s), preventing easy inference of sensitive information.
+A dataset satisfies ℓ-diversity if each group of indistinguishable records has at least ℓ diverse values for the sensitive attribute(s), preventing easy inference of sensitive information.

 - Sample Unique Detection Algorithm (SUDA) [3]_
    - The SUDA (Sample Unique Detection Algorithm) identifies records in a dataset that are unique based on a combination of quasi-identifiers.
 It works by flagging records with rare attribute combinations, indicating a higher risk of re-identification.